FlowFuse/website/src/blog/2024/09/how-to-debug-node-red-flows.md

 1. In the flow, find the node where you want to add the breakpoint.
 2. Hover over the input or output of the desired node; a dotted rectangle will appear.
 3. Click within that rectangle to add the breakpoint.
 It will turn solid blue, indicating that your breakpoint has been added.
-4. the breakpoint will appear in the debugger sidebar tab list once added.
+4. The breakpoint will appear in the debugger sidebar tab list once added.

 ### Debugging: Pinpointing the Exact Problem and Solving the Issue in the Flow